 AMY GOODMAN: Today we bring you a Memorial Day special, “Honor the Dead, Heal the Wounded, Stop the Wars.”
-That was the demand of veterans who gathered in Chicago May 20th at the site of the largest NATO summit in the organization’s six-decade history.
-The veterans of the Iraq and Afghanistan wars as well as women from Afghans for Peace led a peace march of thousands of people to the summit gates.
-Iraq Veterans Against the War held a ceremony where more than 40 veterans hurled their war medals toward the gates of the NATO summit.
+That was the demand of veterans who gathered in Chicago in May of 2012, just a year ago, at the site of the largest NATO summit in the organization’s six-decade history.
+Veterans of the Iraq and Afghanistan wars, as well as women from Afghans for Peace, led a peace march of thousands to the summit gates.
+Iraq Veterans Against the War then held a ceremony where more than 40 veterans hurled their war medals toward the gates of the NATO summit.

 ASH WOOLSON: No NATO, no war!

 ASH WOOLSON: We don’t work for you no more!